 Course Overview

-At MSA we believe that landscape architects can contribute to combatting the climate and ecological emergency, promote social equity, provide common resources in the form of public space, and make a difference to people’s lives.
+At Manchester School of Architecture (MSA) we believe that landscape architects can contribute to combatting the climate and ecological emergency, promote social equity, provide common resources in the form of public space, and make a difference to people’s lives.

 The Master of Landscape Architecture offers space to experiment through research, live projects, and our studio atelier system which celebrates diversity.
 The MLA promotes multiple critical approaches to practice and a wide range of creative and analytical approaches.